Indiana Fever vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Fever Moneyline and ATS Records

-- The Fever have won five, or 31.2%, of the 16 games they've played as underdogs this season.
+- The Fever have been underdogs in 17 games this season and won five (29.4%) of those contests.

-- The Fever have entered 10 games this season as the underdog by +135 or more and are 2-8 in those contests.
+- This season, the Fever have won two of their 10 games, or 20%, when they're the underdog by at least +135 on the moneyline.

+- Indiana has 13 wins in 22 games against the spread this season.

 - The Fever have a 42.6% chance to win this game based on the implied probability of the moneyline.